 Can you really educate patients in the waiting room?

-Educating patients in medical waiting rooms has been a hot topic of late, but many still wonder whether patients will take advantage of the information presented.
+Educating patients in medical waiting rooms has been a hot topic of late, but many still wonder whether patients will take advantage it.

 A recent study of both medical and dental waiting rooms found that 61% of patients do pay attention to waiting room education, especially if it is delivered via waiting room TV or audio messages.